mikepenzin/yummy.li/README.md

 ## // 🍳 Notes for future releases

-- Create better DB with lots of recipes
+- Create better DB with lots of recipes.
+- Add more personalized emails with holidays emails as cron jobs.
-- Add authentication with facebook, google
+- Add authentication with facebook, google.
-- Add analytics
-- Add SEO
-- Add sitemap

 [🔼 Back to Top](#--table-of-content)

 <br>
 <br>
-<p style="text-align: center;">made with ❤️ by Mike Penzin</p>
+<p style="text-align: center;">made with <span>&#10084;</span> by Mike Penzin</p>